 Avoid the temptation of getting a wooden box or something not anchored properly as floodwaters may dig around it and wash away the stand, causing even more damage to your pool equipment.

 Shield and properly raise all electrical wires.
 While this is something that should have been done during installation, there are times where wires will be droopy and are sometimes even touching the ground!
 This is a simple task to do, some flexible conduit to protect the wires and properly mount them to walls should do the trick.

 One of the reasons why older pools don’t have raised platforms for their pool equipment was the risk of the pool pump losing prime if the pump is raised a certain level.
-This is actually no longer a problem with the newer variable speed pumps like the Water TechniX Dual ECO pool pump as this pump and other newer pump models are already self-priming and this is no longer an issue!
+This is actually no longer a problem with the newer variable speed pumps like the Water TechniX Pump Vortex ECO Variable Speed as this pump and other newer pump models are already self-priming and this is no longer an issue!
 Another pro or advantage to raising your pool equipment is that you’ll be doing a big favour to your back by lessening the need to bend over too much when doing maintenance.

 No Space?
 No Problem!

 If for any reason, you cannot raise your pool pumping equipment then Mr Pool Man has a solution for that.
 Install some easy to remove couplings on your pool pump so you can just take it out if there’s a flood on the horizon.
 Just make sure to set all valves on both sides of the connection to the closed position to prevent floodwater from getting in.
 No valves?
 Look for plugs that you can fit into the pipes or have valves installed as well.

 Disconnect all power connections